 The company’s improve will no doubt improve due to its stunning announcement about planned, long-term emissions reductions.

-A GreenSportsBlog confession: I really want to share with you the story of NRG’s bold commitment, announced in Environmental Leader, to reduce its CO2 emissions by 50% by 2030 and a whopping 90% by 2050, but that story does not, in and of itself, have a sports hook.
+A GreenSportsBlog confession: I really want to share with you the story of NRG’s bold commitment, announced in Environmental Leader, to reduce its CO2 emissions by 50 percent by 2030 and a whopping 90 percent by 2050, but that story does not, in and of itself, have a sports hook.

-So to keep true to the mantra of GreenSportsBlog (“the intersection of Green and Sports) I am making mention of NRG’s strong involvement in sports: As an NFL sponsor, the company has installed solar panels at 8 NFL stadia, the most recent being at the brand new Levi’s Stadium, the LEED Gold home of the San Francisco 49ers in Santa Clara.
+So to keep true to the mantra of GreenSportsBlog (“the intersection of Green and Sports) I am making mention of NRG’s strong involvement in sports: As an NFL sponsor, the company has installed solar panels at eight NFL venues, the most recent being at the brand new Levi’s Stadium, the LEED Gold home of the San Francisco 49ers in Santa Clara.

-As of now, the company has 150 renewable energy development projects up and running, including the aforementioned NFL stadia plus a roof-top installation at the Arizona State University basketball arena (another sports hook!)
+As of now, the company has 150 renewable energy development projects up and running, including the aforementioned NFL stadiums plus a roof-top installation at the Arizona State University basketball arena.
 But, while this is impressive, it is the commitment to become THE First, Big Renewable Energy Company over the next 35 years that is the real story.

-Rooftop solar array at Arizona State University’s basketball arena, one of NRG’s 150 current renewable energy projects, 9 of which are sports related.
-NRG plans to reduce its overall CO2 emissions by 50% by 2030 and by 90 percent by 2050 (Photo credit: Arizona State University)
+Rooftop solar array at Arizona State University’s basketball arena, one of NRG’s 150 current renewable energy projects, nine of which are sports related.
+NRG plans to reduce its overall CO2 emissions by 50 percent by 2030 and by 90 percent by 2050 (Photo credit: Arizona State University)

 - Two on-site solar fields, with roughly 765 kW of capacity

 - High-efficiency LED lighting combined with daylight harvesting to reduce indoor lighting needs

 - 12,000 gallons of rainwater harvesting capacity to reduce use of Princeton city water by 80 percent;